Holo-Host/branding/README.md

 ## Code

+This section is for actual code and code libraries relevant to Holo UI development.

+### Current Tools

+#### External

+The current primary external tools are:

+* React
+* Redux
+* Material UI
+* Storybook

+Additional packages and libraries support the primary tools in various ways.

+#### Internal

-The goal is to have UI code for the following tools:
+The current primary internal tools are (The goal is to have UI code for the following tools):

 * an empty 'scaffold' app framework
 * an empty 'scaffold' app framework which includes Holo UI components